bbusch19/frontend-skills-test/README.md

 - Create a footer at the bottom of the table with a value that is the sum of the entire score column.
 - Add the ability to remove any row in the list

-### Bonus Objectives
-- Extra: Create a button that bulk adds the provided list of names to the table `names.json`
-- Extra: add the ability to multi sort by name and score

 ### Scoring Calculations:
  - The score is defined as: the sum of each alphabetic character of the name multiplied by it's (index + 1)